Stairlifts for Narrow Stairs: A Guide to Costs

 A Stairlift Can Handle What Kind Of Stairs In A Typical UK Home?

 There is no limit to the size of a stairlift that may be custom constructed to accommodate your home’s staircase.
+Modern stairlifts are engineered to fit most staircases, including those with unusual shapes or limited space.
 Certain services are more expensive because of the higher cost of living.
 If you need custom stairlifts, having this information on your home’s steps is vital.
-You can only make a precise forecast by maintaining the stairlift track straight and aligning.
+Custom stairlifts are available to fit staircases with challenging dimensions or layouts, including narrow staircases that require specialised engineering solutions.
+You can only make a precise forecast by maintaining the stairlift track straight and aligned.
 For those who may not want to purchase a stairlift outright, stairlift rental is also an option, with weekly rental fees for both straight and curved stairlifts, along with additional installation costs.

 Can A Curved Stairlift Fit Narrow Stairs In A Two-Story House?

-Yes, a curved stairlift can fit a narrow staircase.
+Yes, a curved stairlift can be custom-made to fit a narrow curved staircase.
 However, it is relatively uncommon for two-story houses to feature stairs that are either 90 or 180 degrees.

 Narrow Stairs Stairlifts Costs Breakdown

 Curved stairlifts for narrow stairs will cost more than a straight stairlift.
 This is because the main stairlift companies need the stairlift rail to be custom-made.
 Straight stairlift prices can be around £1,500, and curved stairlift prices can rise to £5,000.
 A narrow stairlift cost will be around £2,000.
 Additionally, narrow stairlift costs can vary based on custom designs and the characteristics of narrow staircases.
+Compact stairlifts are specifically designed for tighter spaces, making them ideal for narrow stairs with limited room.
 Financial assistance options like grants are available to make narrow stairlifts more affordable.
 Get a free stairlift quote from a stairlift company and stairlift suppliers.

 Factors Affecting Cost